Chalarangelo/30-seconds-of-code/snippets/javascript-spread-rest-syntax.md

 tags: [javascript,array,function]
 author: chalarangelo
 cover: antelope
-excerpt: JavaScript ES6 introduced us to several powerful features, such as the spread and rest syntax.
-Learn everything you need to know in this quick guide.
+excerpt: JavaScript ES6 introduced us to powerful new features, such as the spread and rest syntax.
+Learn all you need to know in this quick guide.
 dateModified: 2021-06-12T19:30:41+03:00
 ---